-Couples can decide on goals such as travelling overseas, buying a home or starting a family.
-We need to make sure we set financial goals together and agree how to achieve them.
+You might be choosing goals such as travelling overseas, buying a home or starting a family.
+It's important to make sure we set financial goals together and agree how to achieve them.

-For example, if both partners join KiwiSaver, they could both be entitled to a first home withdrawal after three years.
-Depending on how much they’ve contributed, this could be quite a boost to their deposit – as much as $20,000.
+For example, if both of you are in KiwiSaver, you both could be entitled to a first-home grant after three years.
+Depending on how much you've contributed, this could be quite a boost to your deposit – as much as $20,000!

-We should know how our financial situation will be affected if the unexpected happens.
-Here are some things to think about when planning finances as a couple:
+It's key to know how your financial situation would be affected if the unexpected happens.
+Here are some questions to ask yourselves when planning finances as a couple:

-Seeking independent legal advice can be a valuable investment, in case of separation or death.
+Seeking independent legal advice can be worth doing.

 The New Zealand Law Society website has free guides on a range of topics such as:

-If either partner owns property (either together or individually), there is also relationship property law to think about.
+If either you or your partner owns property (either together or individually), there is also relationship property law to think about.
 Find out how the law affects this on the Family Court website.

 12 Jul, 2019

 Perhaps it’s because our future selves are strangers to us.